DisnakeDev/disnake/docs/api.rst

     .. note::

-        Not all messages may have content.
-This is a discord limitation.
+        Not all messages will have ``content``.
+This is a Discord limitation.
         See the docs of :attr:`Intents.messages_content` for more information.

     :param message: The current message.